The Legend of the Watchful Spirits: The Thread Between Worlds

 When a person is lost,

-They never grow.
+They never push.

-They wait until the heart is ready.
+They wait for the heart to be ready.

 Because healing cannot be forced.

-And when humans agree to slow down,
+And when a human agrees to slow down,

 to listen,

-to breathe
+to breathe,

-the spirits are getting even closer.
+the spirits draw even closer.

-Not to take the pain.
+Not to take away the pain.

-But to remind everyone that love still exists.
+But to remind that love still exists.

-Objects that carry memories
+Objects that Carry Memory

 In several traditions, it is taught that certain objects can become receptacles of memory and intention.